Critical and Intermediate Care Nursing

 - Each nurse resident works with a unit guide.
 Nurse residents benefit from the knowledge and guidance of an experienced nurse in the clinical setting as they deliver patient care together.

-- Throughout Phase I nurse residents spend designated time with "Partners in Caring" such as pharmacy, respiratory therapy, radiology, laboratory and many others.
+- At the end of Phase I, nurse residents will spend designated time with “Partners in Caring” such as pharmacy, radiology, laboratory, quality and many others.

 - Organizational needs include unit openings and varied shift availability (days, nights and weekends).